• Hotline: 400-797-8899

 Home>Industry>Semiconductor

-THE SEMICONDUCTOR INDUSTRY IS FACInNG QUALITY CHALLENGES
+THE SEMICONDUCTOR INDUSTRY IS FACING QUALITY CHALLENGES

 In the past few decades, electronic manufacturing has become increasingly complex.
 The development trend of electronic technology in the industrial, communication, military, and aerospace industries has made industrial testing more difficult.
 Component placement: PCB layering deepens, solder joints and components are moved to the inner layer or hidden in the final product Component size: Circuit board components are trending towards miniaturization and densification Packaging: The improvement of packaging technology has enabled PCBs to have higher density, with more components hidden between layers.
 Fortunately, X-ray inspection has made this work simple and efficient, as it can detect defects that cannot be visually completed.
 With the help of X-rays, manufacturers can accurately see various measurement parameters and identify a range of potential issues.